Staff Book Recommendations

 Your Cathedral Resources

 We believe spiritual growth continues beyond Sunday.
-Below you’ll find books and resources that align with our discipleship rhythms and enrich our common life.
-These recommendations are meant to help you grow deeper in your faith and continue certain conversations in our fellowship.
+Below you’ll find books that align with our discipleship rhythms and enrich our common life.
+Keep the conversation going.

 Our Anglican Heritage by John Howe and Sam Poscoe